TheOddler/aplai/report/report.md

 Or more concretely, we introduce two new constraints, `rect/2` and `rect/3` where `rect/2` contains as second argument a list of X and Y coordinates of the upper left corner in combination with its width and height.
 First, a `rect/2` will be created for each given point, with a list of all possible that could fit at that position.
 Then, the propagate constraint is initiated, which starts the propagation process where a possible rectangle from `rect/2` is proposed as a `rect/3`  constraint.

+	propagate, rect(Point, Possible) #passive
+	    <=>
+	    member((Cor, Size),Possible), rect(Point,Cor,Size), propagate.

-And to prevent overlapping rectangles, we have constraints that passively check for overlaps between proposed `rect/3` of actively filter possible rectangles out of other `rect/2`.
+To prevent overlapping rectangles, we have constraints that passively check for overlaps between proposed `rect/3` or actively filter possible rectangles out of other `rect/2`.

-For the alternate view, we introduced yet another constraint `rect/5` to contain a Top, Left, Bottom and Right value.
+For the alternate view, we introduced yet another constraint `rect/5` to represent the rectangles with the 4 coordinates as explained in the _ECLiPSe_ implementation.
-We still contain the `rect/3` constraint to be able to use the nice print function that was proposed within the assignment for printing Shikaku.
+However, we still contain the `rect/3` constraint to be able to use the nice print function that was proposed within the assignment for printing Shikaku.

 ## EXPERIMENTS SET-UP

 The set-up is similar as in  the Sudoku set-up, however here we didn't do channeling (as normally there wouldn't even have been two viewpoints) and the puzzles are in a different file (puzzles.pl).
 When opening the CHR or eclipse implementation in the correct GUI, the solve/1 or solve_all/0 predicates can be used to solve a specific or all puzzles respectively.

-## RESULTS
+## DISCUSSION

-**_ECLiPSe_**
+Because the last 6 methods had the highest time values, we cut them off and put them in a table to keep the chart ratio.
+By putting them in a table, we could add the backtracks or inferences respectively.

+### _ECLiPSe_

 ![Results of Shikaku _ECLiPSe_ implementation up to problem p(4,5) and with p(4,1) cutoff (original value: 5,382) and p(4,5) (original value: 2,668)\label{shikaku_clp_chart}](images/shikaku_clp_chart.png "Results of Shikaku ECLiPSe implementation")